neogeographica/quakesounds/README.md

 gain-normalized, iOS-alert-sound-ready versions of a few selected Quake sounds.

 Victory!
 But now let's take a closer look at what is going on there.
+If you want a different sound selection, or you want the sounds to be louder, or softer, or in a different format, or with different names, or changed in any other way... hang in there and keep reading.

 Walkthrough